 Jump to any of the following sections:

-During the 2021-2022 academic year, University of Pittsburgh - Pittsburgh Campus handed out 117 bachelor's degrees in mathematics & statistics.
-This is a decrease of 14% over the previous year when 136 degrees were handed out.
+During the most recent reporting year, University of Pittsburgh-Pittsburgh Campus handed out 98 bachelor’s degrees in mathematics & statistics.

 | In State | Out of State | |